cdktf/cdktf-provider-cloudflare/docs/loadBalancer.csharp.md

 Determines the authoritative location when ECS is not preferred, does not exist in the request, or its GeoIP lookup is unsuccessful.

-Value `pop` will use the Cloudflare PoP location.
-Value `resolver_ip` will use the DNS resolver GeoIP location.
-If the GeoIP lookup is unsuccessful, it will use the Cloudflare PoP location.
-Available values: `pop`, `resolver_ip`.
+* `"pop"`: Use the Cloudflare PoP location.
+* `"resolver_ip"`: Use the DNS resolver GeoIP location.
+If the GeoIP lookup is unsuccessful, use the Cloudflare PoP location.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/load_balancer#mode LoadBalancer#mode}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/load_balancer#mode LoadBalancer#mode}

 ---